It’s a daily ritual, a symbol of Argentine identity, and a South American superfood.

 The World Health Organization only removed yerba mate from its list of ‘possibly carcinogenic’ foods as recently as 2016.
 It was Argentina’s National Institute of Yerba Mate (INYM) who challenged the familiar ‘demonization’ of yerba mate, classifying it as possibly cancer-causing.

 Researchers successfully demonstrated that yerba mate’s correlation with cancer in the upper digestive tract had not to do with yerba mate itself, but high water temperatures used to prepare it.
 The original mate experts, the Guaraní, traditionally drank it with warm water.
 It wasn’t until Europeans arrived that people started preparing mate with hot water.

 Mate sommelier, Karla Johan, says mate should be consumed at temperatures no hotter than 75-82(°C) degrees (167-180 °F) to mitigate the risk of oral cancers.
 “In reality, no tea should be drunk above that temperature for health reasons,” she adds.

-It’s also worth noting that traditional yerba mate brands can contain Polycyclic aromatic hydrocarbons (PAHs), a known carcinogen found in smoked foods and tobacco.
+It’s also worth noting that traditional yerba mate brands can contain polycyclic aromatic hydrocarbons (PAHs), a known carcinogen found in smoked foods and tobacco.
 The traditional method of curing yerba mate leaves after harvest involves drying them over fire.
 PAH’s are a health hazard with all smoked foods.
-The traditional smoke-dry process is also inefficient and bad for the environment.
-Researchers from CONICET are working with producers to find more efficient methods.
+The traditional smoke-dry process of yerba mate is also inefficient and bad for the environment, but many enjoy the smokey flavor.

 To avoid PAH’s the health conscious will want to purchase non-smoked yerba mate varieties.
 When buying yerba, look for a label that says, ‘elaborado sin humo’ — this means the leaves were dried without smoking them.